avital-vonage/blog/Log Tracing/log-tracing.md

 **There are two key concepts to understand:**

-1. We should be able to aggregate all logs from all services for each request via tracing.
+1. Aggregate all logs from all services for each request via tracing
-2. We should let our infrastructure deal with the tracing so that it doesn't interfere with our business logic.
+2. Let the infrastructure deal with the tracing so that it doesn't interfere with the business logic

 So, how do we implement it?